Factor

 L2TP

-PPTP and L2F hybrid, that can be utilized to bridge across multiple systems.
+PPTP and L2F hybrid, that can be utilized to bridge across

 Bridge multiple kinds of systems.